digitalfabrik/integreat-app/README.md

 Note: The command `pod install` uses the versions from the Podfile.lock. `pod update` updates the Podfile.lock

+Note: If you are using Xcode, always open `project.xcworkspace`

 ### If you encounter problems:

 #### `ERROR watch...
 ENOSPC` when running `yarn start` on Linux